agowdamsft/azure-docs/articles/confidential-computing/containercompute/confidential-containers.md

 Confidential containers support customer applications developed with Python, Java, Node JS so on or packaged software applications like NGINX, Redis Cache, MemCache so on to be run unmodified on AKS.

-Confidential containers are the fastest path to container confidentiality including the container protection through encryption, enabling lift and shift with no/minimal changes to your business logic.
+Confidential containers are the fastest path to hardware based container confidentiality and aligned to cloud agnostic deployments.
+Confidential containers protected the code in the container through encryption while enabling fastest path to confidentiality with no/minimal changes to your business logic.

 ![The confidential container conversion](./media/aks/confcondeployprocess.jpg)